kajbaf/aws-datapipeline-practice/docs/Solution.md

 > **Action:**
 > - Apply a date parser and validate that `invoice_date` is consistent and convertible.
 > - `customer_id`, `invoice_date`, and `invoice_no` are essential, rows with missing values here will be dropped in Silver.
-> - `age` is non-critical — missing values will be retained as null and filled into an `"Unknown"` age band during modeling.
+> - `age` is non-critical - missing values will be retained as null and filled into an `"Unknown"` age band during modeling.
 3. Outliers and Numerical Ranges
-* `quantity` is within valid bounds for retail purchases (1–5); no filtering needed.
+* `quantity` is within valid bounds for retail purchases (1-5); no filtering needed.
-* `price` has high variance; we'll check for negative prices and flag values above 99th percentile for review or anomaly tagging.
+* `price` has high variance; we'll check for negative prices and define price bucketing.
 > **Action:**
 > * Check for negative values (invalid value)
-> * Abnormally large values (suspicious activity)

 ### Step 3 - Data Modeling:
 > Define core analytical goals and model design (e.g., grain, schema, dimensions), along with data quality considerations and assumptions.